-On average, people currently approaching retirement age held nearly 12 different jobs before they turned 50.* While some switched jobs within the same industry, many others switched careers.
-It’s part of the modern employment experience and it’s unlikely to change anytime soon.
-Which means, if you’re thinking about a career change, you’re not alone.
+On average, people now approaching retirement held 12 different jobs between the ages of 18 and 54.1 While some switched jobs within the same industry, many others switched careers.
+It’s part of the modern employment experience, and it’s unlikely to change anytime soon.
+Which means that if you’re thinking about a career change, you’re not alone.

 - What role do I see myself playing in this field?